-Within Central Paris, Montmartre has lots of affordable hotels and guesthouses and is a smart choice for traveling Paris on a budget.
+Paris is expensive, but, Montmartre has lots of affordable hotels and guesthouses.
+It’s a smart choice for traveling Paris on a budget.

 Don’t stay near the airports or outside the central 20 arrondissements — it will take you ages to get into central Paris.
 I recommend avoiding hotels near the Eiffel Tower or the Champs-Elysees — you’ll pay inflated rates for a neighborhood with less character.

 If you have an unlimited budget, you can’t top the romance of the Four Seasons George V — but if not, I think St. Germain is one of the most romantic neighborhoods in Paris, especially around Rue de Buci at night.